 USB modems can be bought from Maroc Telecom, Meditel and Inwi mobile phone shops.
 One month's internet access costs around Dh100.
 You'll need to take your passport when purchasing.

 Moroccan computers use French and Arabic (non-QWERTY) keyboards.

-Marrakesh is Morocco's most popular destination for gay travellers.
+Marrakesh is Morocco's most popular destination for LGBTIQ+ travellers.
 Same-sex couples usually have no problem when requesting a double bed in midrange and luxury accommodation.

-Unsurprisingly, there is no advertised 'gay' nightlife in the city.
-Many of the Ville Nouvelle's European-style bars and clubs are part of a very discreet local gay-scene, but as businesses can lose their alcohol licences if this becomes common knowledge, the scene can be very difficult to tap into.
+Unsurprisingly, there is no advertised LGBTIQ+ nightlife in the city.
+Many of the Ville Nouvelle's European-style bars and clubs are part of a very discreet local scene, but as businesses can lose their alcohol licences if this becomes common knowledge, the LGBTIQ+ scene can be very difficult to tap into.

-Solo gay travellers should be aware that because of poverty, a distinctly unpleasant but very real element of the Marrakesh gay scene is the number of young male prostitutes in the city.
-This has led authorities to crack down on mixed foreigner-Moroccan gay couples in recent years.
-Solo gay travellers should also be very wary of using social media apps to attempt to tap into the local scene.
+Travelers should be aware that because of poverty, a distinctly unpleasant but very real element of the Marrakesh LGBTIQ+ scene is the number of young male sex workers in the city.
+This has led authorities to crack down on mixed foreigner-Moroccan gay male couples in recent years.
+LGBTIQ+ travelers should also be very wary of using social media apps to attempt to tap into the local scene.
 There have been several cases of foreigners being robbed and physically assaulted after having used the apps to meet up.

-Overall, for gay travellers discretion is key.
-Same-sex couples shouldn't show affection in public, and gay male travellers should be wary when approached by local men in bars or at the Djemaa El Fna.
+Overall, for LGBTIQ+ travelers discretion is vital.
+Same-sex couples shouldn't show affection in public, and gay male travelers should be wary when approached by local men in bars or at the Djemaa El Fna.

-Lesbian travellers are far less likely to encounter any problems.
+Lesbian travelers are far less likely to encounter any problems.

 ATMs can be found around Djemaa El Fna in the medina and along Ave Mohammed V in the Ville Nouvelle.